TinosNitso/VanityTXID-Plugin/README.md

 Linux requires eSpeak for TXID To Sound.
 Linux in VirtualBox (screenshot) is only half the speed it was in Windows' own Hyper-V, which doesn't support macOS.

+I've discovered a bug when using 32-bit Windows 10, which doesn't allow the TXID To Sound option (unchecking that will fix the problem).
+Next update will fix this by calling PowerShell instead of mshta (MicroSoft HTml Application).
+The language translator also doesn't work, except for one word at a time.

 v1.3.4:
 - Windows 64 bit binary (with i7-AVX tuning) slightly faster on my CPU (1.5 MH/s instead of 1.4 MH/s).
 Back in v1.1.0 I downgraded to 32-bit, before I could check the MH/s.
 Just because EC is 32-bit, doesn't mean its plugins should always be!
 TBH I haven't tested a 32-bit VM yet.
 The plugin has now doubled in size.
 I haven't rebuilt the posix binaries.
 - Message size limit increaed to 520 Bytes, instead of 512B.
 Technically for data a better scriptcode could involve 3 OP_NIPs (777777) at the end, since it takes a few to max out the scriptsig limit (1650B).
 1650B may correspond to something like a 15-of-15 multisig input, or a few OP_NIPs.
 3 OP_NIPs, instead of 2, may be a bit like signing with a middle name, as well as first and last names.
 77777777 may be even better (2 middle names), due to an added nonce being separate, for a vanity TXID.
 520B example: https://blockchain.com/bch/tx/00000003ace42ee6d165eb3b37d27b42703cb0a56ce2990c60a84e01e78ae6d7